General Academic Info & Policies

 Explanation of Terms Used Below

 Credit Hours - refers to the number of hours accredited for each course toward the degree.
 A course that spans one term is worth 3 credit hours.
-Most courses at SSU are for 3 credit hours, though some courses may have two parts (e.g. language courses) so that the student will have 6 credit hours in that subject when they have completed the two terms.
+Most courses at SSU are for 3 credit hours, though some courses may have two parts (e.g. language courses) so that the student will have 6 credit hours in that subject when they have completed the two semesters.

 Core courses - refers to the three foundation courses that are required in any of our disciplines in which the student wants to Major or Minor.